‘I can’t pass on HIV’: Treatment as prevention webinar

 - tools, further information and referral options.

-This session will be delivered in partnership with CliniQ, ClinicT, The LGBT Foundation and Yorkshire Mesmac.
-Special thanks to CliniQ for driving this initiative.
+It was delivered in partnership with CliniQ, ClinicT, The LGBT Foundation and Yorkshire Mesmac.

 HPE 2017 Conference

 HIV Prevention England (HPE) organises a biennial conference to bring together HPE partners, commissioners, health promoters, HIV service providers and faith leaders working in England, as well as other key figures and influencers in the field of HIV.
 The last conference took place on Thursday 18 May 2017 in central London.